 Venison Dealer Licence

 Anybody who deals in Venison in Scotland must be licensed.
 It is an offence for any person to sell, offer or expose for sale Venison unless they have a license.
+The licence issued will be valid for 1 year or 3 years dependent on the application type selected.
 You can apply online

 More help on brewing and distilling